Adore2113/MarsHSim/docs/notes/sabatier.md

     ♡ Sabatier racks are located in the Atmosphere / Resource Recovery Room

     ♡ see atmosphere.md for room layout and connections

+### Units:
+    ♡ 3 Sabatier racks planned for redundancy

+    ♡ each rack is approximately washing-machine sized (~0.4 m³)

 ### Water Production:
     ♡ Sabatier product water is not added directly to potable storage